 I acknowledge that I have health insurance with:

 Name of Insurance Company

-I release Wallace Community College, its agents, a facilities and their agents from any liability related to resulting while a student in the Practical Nursing pro- o injuries received or illnesses
+I release Wallace Community College, its agents, an facilities and their agents from any liability related to resulting while a student in the Practical Nursing program. injuries received or illnesses

 Printed Student Name Date

 Student Signature Student ID Number

-WAIVER

-I have been informed and understand the important am unable to show proof of health insurance and re it is my responsibility to pay for all medical expense may occur while a student in the Practical Nursing p efuse to obtain any.
-I understand that is that result from illness or injury that

-I release Wallace Community College, its agents, a facilities and their agents from any liability related to resulting while a student in the Practical Nursing pro- injuries received or illnesses

-Printed Student Name Date

-Student Signature Student ID Number
+I have been informed and understand the importance am unable to show proof of health insurance and refit is my responsibility to pay for all medical expenses may occur while a student in the Practical Nursing pr use to obtain any.
+I understand that that result from illness or injury that ogram.
+I release Wallace Community College, its agents, an facilities and their agents from any liability related to resulting while a student in the Practical Nursing program. injuries received or illnesses Printed Student Name Date Student Signature Student ID Number